Brian Moore (novelist): Novels and themes

 Moore wrote his first novels in Canada.
 His earliest books were thrillers, published under his own name or using the pseudonyms Bernard Mara or Michael Bryan.
 The first two of these pieces of pulp fiction, all of which he later disowned, were published in Canada by Harlequin – Wreath for a Redhead in March 1951 and The Executioners in July 1951.

 Judith Hearne, which Moore regarded as his first novel and was the first he produced outside the thriller genre, remains among his most highly regarded.
 The book was rejected by ten American publishers before being accepted by a British publisher.
-It was made into a film, with British actress Maggie Smith playing the lonely spinster who is the book/film's title character.
+It was adapted as a film, with British actress Maggie Smith playing the lonely spinster who is the book/film's title character.

-Other novels by Moore were adapted for the screen, including Intent to Kill, The Luck of Ginger Coffey, Catholics, Black Robe, Cold Heaven, and The Statement.
-He co-wrote the screenplay for Alfred Hitchcock's Torn Curtain, and wrote the screenplay for The Blood of Others, based on the novel Le Sang des autres by Simone de Beauvoir.
+Other novels by Moore were also adapted for the screen, including Intent to Kill, The Luck of Ginger Coffey, Catholics, Black Robe, Cold Heaven, and The Statement.
+He co-wrote the screenplay for Alfred Hitchcock's Torn Curtain, and wrote the screenplay for The Blood of Others.
+This was based on the novel Le Sang des autres by Simone de Beauvoir.

-Moore criticised his Belfast schooling through his novels The Feast of Lupercal and The Emperor of Ice-Cream.

-Some of his novels feature staunchly anti-doctrinaire and anti-clerical themes, and in particular, he spoke strongly about the effect of the Church on life in Ireland.
+Moore criticised his Belfast Catholic schooling through his novels The Feast of Lupercal and The Emperor of Ice-Cream.
+Some of his novels feature staunchly anti-doctrinaire and anti-clerical themes.
+In particular, he spoke strongly about the effect of the Church on life in Ireland.
 A recurring theme in his novels is the concept of the Catholic priesthood.
 On several occasions, he explores the idea of a priest losing his faith.
 At the same time, several of his novels are deeply sympathetic and affirming portrayals of the struggles of faith and religious commitment, Black Robe most prominently.